BhoiDanny/BhoiDanny/README.md

 The **knowledge** and educational qualifications I have gained to date have given me more opportunities to explore the various technological fields and their branches.
 When it comes to **web development**, I am well versed in working as part of a team to formulate and design **corporate websites** and handle challenging projects that require **extensive** coding modifications.

+Full stack PHP developer with over 5 years of experience in developing and maintaining web applications.
+Proficient in PHP, MySQL, JavaScript, HTML, and CSS.
+Experienced in both front-end and back-end development, with a strong focus on creating user-friendly and visually appealing websites.
+Skilled in developing custom solutions for clients, as well as working with popular PHP frameworks such as Laravel and CodeIgniter.
+Able to work independently or as part of a team, and always seeking to learn and improve my skills.
+Looking for new opportunities to utilize my skills and contribute to the success of a dynamic organization

 **My Tech Stack**

 - HTML5